 The automotive industry is making changes, with the focus of customer ease and comfort.
 Technology in every industry is adapting and changing, and this industry won’t be left behind.
-There are always innovations and concepts to expect in the future, but what can consumers actually expect to see this year?
-Some of this years innovations relate to the autonomy discussion seen in a previous blog, but companies like Mercedes Benz are enhancing the experience of electric and non-autonomous cars.
+There are always innovations and concepts to expect in the future, but what can consumers actually expect to see in automotive technology this year?
+Some of this year's innovations relate to the autonomy discussion seen in a seperate blog, but companies like Mercedes Benz are enhancing the experience of electric and non-autonomous cars.

 Ford plans to release BlueCruise, a hands-free technology system, later this year.
 As an SAE Level 2 system, BlueCruise requires driver attention at all times in order to control steering, the accelerator, and braking.
 The system will operate on 100,000 miles of divided highway in the U.S. and Canada, while utilizing radars, outer vehicle cameras, and even a driver-faced camera to monitor the drivers eyes, ensuring their full attention.
 The system is set to alert drivers when they have become distracted.
 Ford states that future updates will provide lane changing and speed adjusting capabilities, as well.

 BlueCruise will become standard on the 2021 F-150 Limited model, and will be available for purchase for the Platinum, Lariat, and King Ranch models with Co-Pilot360 Active 2.0 Package.
 This package will be available for $1,595.
 BlueCruise will also be standard in the 2021 Mustang Mach-E First Edition, CA Route 1, and Premium models.
 It will be accessible for other models through the Comfort and Technology Package for $3,200.
 Consumers who have already chosen the Co-Pilot360 Active 2.0 Prep Package will be able to purchase a three year subscription through an “over-the-air” update for $600.